nmcapule/oclz/README.md

 ## Setup

-Configure `config.ini` and fill up the sections for Lazada, Opencart and Shopee.
+Configure `config.ini` and fill up the sections for Lazada, Opencart, WooCommerce and Shopee.

 ## Environment